Upcoming Events for 2018

 An engaging speaker, Richard gave us insights on book authoring and publishing, the international state of birding as well as his travels through North America to shoot environmental bird photographs.
 He gave us some idea of the elaborate and detailed work that goes into the production of each of the hundreds of plates which illustrate his identification books.
 He also spoke of his work with numerous organizations ranging from the National Wildlife Federation to Ducks Unlimited with a goal of getting these diverse groups to collaborate on conservation issues - not an easy task!
 A fascinating talk that was less about photography and more about being out in nature and appreciating what is there to be seen.
 Do visit Richard's website and check out his books.
 They are stunning and informative.

-Oct 9th, (Tuesday due to clubhouse availability) 6:00-8:00pm, Clubhouse, (rescheduled from May) “Birds, Butterflies, and Dragonflies” with Peter Riley, Peter Riley Photography Peter will share images of dragonflies and insects he shoots in the Cape May area.
+Oct 9th, (Tuesday due to clubhouse availability) 6:00-8:00pm, Clubhouse, (rescheduled from May) “Birds, Butterflies, and Dragonflies” with Peter Reilly.
+Peter will share images of dragonflies and insects he shoots in the Cape May area.
 You may have seen his work in Cape May Magazine!

 Dec 3rd, 5:00-8:00pm at Clubhouse, Annual pot luck dinner and members' slide shows.
 No special theme this year, just 4-6 minutes of your favorite photos in a slide show with music or live commentary.
 You may of course have a theme of your own.
 This is always great fun so get your photos ready early.